chenhcs/scResolve/README.md

 **Cell segmentation model**
     1. `bg_th`: threshold for background pixels.
 Pixels with values smaller than this threshold will be treated as background.
     2. `ws_otsu_classes`: controls the sizes of detected nuclei by watershed.
-A higher value results in larger nuclei being detected through watershed
+A higher value results in larger nuclei being detected through watershed.
     3. `patch_size`: the size of the patches the section will be split into (pixels x pixels).
 Cell segmentation will be performed patch by patch.

 # Running scResolve on Visium data